yashwanthSRIVAT/fake-detect-front-end/README.md

 # Fake Detect Front-end Codebase

-Hey!
 This repo has the code for the front-end app of Fake Profile Detection AIML minor project.
 The front-end is built by `React` & `React-Bootstrap`.

 Pages: